WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

 with
 - $a$ is the ratio of areas mm2/deg2

 By multiplying the cone density by this factor I obtained the figure 6 below.
 The peak density is around 15 000 cones/deg² and drop to 400 at 20°.
-The cone

 <center>
 <a href="" rel=""><img src="img/cone_density_per_degree_linear.png" alt="" /></a>